Daniel-KM/Omeka-S-module-IiifServer/README.md

   displayed only when the first item contains an image.
 - Separate IIIF Server (creation of manifests and media infos) and image server (tiling and display compliant with iiif specifications).
+- Create thumbnails from the tiled image, not from the original.
+- Support curl when allow_url_fopen and allow_url_include are forbidden.

 Warning